vmoroz/node/doc/api/embedding.md

 > Stability: 1 - Experimental

-This is an opaque pointer that represents a Node.js runtime.
+This is an opaque pointer that represents a Node.js runtime instance.
 It wraps up the C++ `node::Environment`.
+There can be one or more runtime instances in the process.

 ##### `node_runtime_flags`